keeganosler/keeganosler/README.md

-<h3 align="left">Hello World!</h3>
+# Hello World!

+I'm Keegan.
+It's nice to meet you!

-I'm a Frontend & Design Developer at [RBC's Calgary Innovation Hub](https://jobs.rbc.com/calgaryinnovationhub) where I build transformative and accessible data visualizations for employees of Canada's largest bank.
+- I'm a Frontend & Design Developer at [RBC's Calgary Innovation Hub](https://jobs.rbc.com/calgaryinnovationhub) where I build transformative and accessible data visualizations for employees of Canada's largest bank.

-I work on Angular and I love turning complex problems into beautiful UIs (especially if it involves a map!)
+- I previously worked at [Verge Agriculture](https://vergeag.com/) in the early days of their mission to build tools that help farmers feed the world.

+If you like my work, please reach out!
+I love working on cool things with cool people 🚀